beckym223/manual_work/E6/E6_long_edited.md

-such cycles comes to be expected, and their amplitude to be accepted, it is not surprising that full flexibility of prices comes to be seen by many firms as a useless and unprofitable course of conduct.
+such cycles comes to be expected, and their amplitude to be accepted, it is not surprising that full flexibility of prices comes to be seen

 ### ---Economics-1983-0-11.txt---